Virgin Media O2 Logo in white

 What are the benefits of using VoIP?

-VoIP comes with many advantages that make it a smart upgrade from traditional landlines, especially as we’re moving towards a fully digital phone network by 2027.
+VoIP comes with many advantages that make it a smart upgrade from traditional landlines, especially as we’re moving towards a fully digital phone network.

 Switching to digital voice also helps the environment, as VoIP uses the internet instead of relying on traditional landlines.
 This reduces the need for physical materials and maintenance, making it an eco-friendlier choice.